The History of the Willoughby-Baylor House

 The third of their four children, Eliza Francis Sharp, later married Dr. Baynham Baylor, and the house remained under the Baylor family name until it was sold in 1890.

 Over time the house fell into decline and was slated for demolition until it was bought and restored by the Norfolk Historical Foundation in the early 1960s.
 It has been under the care of the Chrysler Museum of Art since 1969 and officially opened as the Norfolk History Museum on September, 2005.
+In 2013 it served as a satellite art gallery while the main Museum building was closed for renovation and expansion.

 The garden, designed by Siska Aurand Landscape Architects, was installed in 1991 and represents the most current understanding of colonial landscaping practices.